hack-earth/swift-earth/README.md

 context in which it already exists.
 If we are training from GitHub commits, which usually represent a relatively finished point in authoring code, then for training we have to back out the code being written.

+### Flow of Training

+#### WIP AST Models and Model Diffs

+In C++, working with the compiler's own post-semantic-analysis AST, capture and store Swift-friendly "AST models" tuned for our needs.

+Let's call these "WIP AST models", because we need to approximate the situation when our end-user is actively editing.
+Obtain these by replaying an arbitrary portion of a given commit, and then "compiling" the resulting, unfinished code.
+(This isn't a full compile.
+Rather, it is the compiler's syntactic and semantic analysis, intercepted in memory, with no code generation.)

+We need to learn a transformation from a WIP AST model to a later one obtained by continued edits to the source code.
+We need this for at least two reasons:
+* For training, we can't afford a "recompile" (even in our partial, intra-compiler way) for every observation we collect.
+* We have essentially the same situation in our end-user application: we can't afford to "recompile" every time our user types a character.

+Our overall data-capture process should be roughly as follows:
+* Choose the "before" state of a commit as our starting point.
+* "Imagine" a series of one-character edits that would have been one way to make that diff.
+  (In the long run, we may learn this from watching user edits occur, but for now we make it up.)
+* Replay a prefix of those edits.
+* Capture an WIP AST model at this point: the "before model".
+* Replay some more edits.
+Capture these as the "applied edits".
+* Generate a WIP AST model at this later point: the "after model".
+* Capture a delta from the "before model" to the "after model".
+This is the "model delta".
+* Also capture the next edits to be applied from the diff.
+These are the "upcoming edits".

+This defines our first learning task, which we will call our "editing model": given a "before model" and "applied edits", generate a "model delta".
+It's an unusual application of deep learning: we are training a model to approximate something we could do directly from traditional tools by recompiling.
+But yeah, for performance both in training and in application, we need to do that.

+#### Compiler Errors as First-Class AST Citizens

+Note that because our WIP AST Models represent work in progress, they commonly include compiler errors.
+This is a feature, not a bug: compiler errors are among our best predictors of upcoming edits.
+So we model them along with the rest of the AST, including predicting which compiler errors go away and which new ones appear in our "after model".

+#### Auto-Completion Problem Setup

+Given the framework described above, the problem setup for our auto-completion model is straightforward:
+* Start with a "before model" representing a recent compiler pass, plus "applied edits" representing the user's editing work since that compilation.
+* Use our "editing model" to generate a WIP AST model for the present moment.
+* Predict the next chunk (for now let's say token) of the "upcoming edits".